 Paisley Running Sandals | Vegan & Leather | $90 – $150 | Fully Custom Sizes | 12 – 15mm Stack Height | Ships from US

 Matt is a coach and teacher, so he makes sandals on the side.
-This means during the school year he isn’t able to accommodate many orders, but he will be opening his shop back up in April.
+This means during the school year he isn’t able to accommodate many orders.

 What I Love About Them: Paisley Running Sandals is a small operation that custom makes every order to your exact shape and measurements.
 They are designed for lots of mileage and have a thicker sole than most other barefoot sandal brands.
 You also have the option of memory foam for comfort.
 Matt, the owner and shoemaker, has access to tons of fun strap colors and prints and will work with you to create your dream sandal.
 He’ll also take them back and make any adjustments needed if they don’t work, and he can repair them if anything fails.
 For all the personal attention you get, the price is extremely low.